 Read Next – Best Tomato Juicer

-For babies, the most suitable vegetable has a naturally sweet or neutral taste.
+The most suitable vegetable has a naturally sweet or neutral taste for babies.
 Carrots are the best, rich in mineral salts because they purify the body and have an anti-inflammatory effect.

 Cucumber is also good for the juice, provided that we do not drink it alone, but mixed with other ingredients: melon, watermelon, or for those who like a saltier taste, tomato or pepper.